 Border detention

 The legal grounds for refusing entry to the Dutch territory at the border are laid down in Article 3(1)(a)-(d) of the Aliens Act.
-In addition, the asylum seeker can be detained on the basis of Article 6(1) and (2) of the Aliens Act.
-In practice, this leads to an initial systematic detention of all asylum seekers at the external Schengen borders of the Netherlands.
+In addition, the asylum applicant can be detained on the basis of Article 6(1) and (2) of the Aliens Act.
+In practice, this leads to an initial systematic detention of all asylum applicants at the external Schengen borders of the Netherlands.

 According to Article 3(1) of the Aliens Act, in cases other than the Schengen Border Code listed cases, access to the Netherlands shall be denied to the alien who: